FixingPixels/Aegis/docs/getting_started.md

 Here are the key commands with examples:

 ### 1. Project Planning
+The `/aegis plan` command can be used with various types of context to guide the planning process.
+See the [planning command details](/planning/README.md) for examples.

 ```bash
 # Create or update planning document
 /aegis plan